 And that's it... my monster city guide to Rotterdam has come to a close.
 You can finally go back to looking up flights and booking your hotel now that you've got more than enough ideas to keep you busy during your weekend there.
 Please do let me know if any of these listings are inaccurate or out of date, but most importantly - HAVE FUN!
 Rotterdam is a fantastic city that is welcoming to visitors in a way that perhaps Amsterdam isn't, so enjoy!

-If you'd like to pin it, here's a good image:
+If you'd like to pin it, here are some images to save and share:

 Frances M. Thompson